 Some payments from the U.S. are exempt from the 30% withholding requirement and do not require a W-8BEN.
 Generally, payments for services provided entirely in a foreign country are not considered U.S. source income and are not subject to withholding.
 Payments for Kongregate game sponsorships are also generally not considered to be U.S. source income.
 However, payments that represent royalty income generated in the U.S. and paid by a U.S. company are considered U.S. source income.
 Such payments are not exempt and require 30% withholding unless a valid W-8BEN or W-8ECI has been provided and the relevant tax treaty allows for a lower royalty withholding rate.

-In order to claim tax treaty benefits a U.S. tax identification number must be provided on form W-8BEN.
-A U.S. tax id allows the IRS to establish both the identity and residency of foreign entities and nationals.
+Not any longer!
+In order to claim tax treaty benefits, however, a tax identification number must still be provided on form W-8BEN.
+This may be the tax ID issued to you by your native country if there is a tax treaty in effect between our two countries.
+A tax id allows the IRS to establish both the identity and residency of foreign entities and nationals.
 We are required to withhold tax at the 30% rate if this information is not provided.